RenderKit/embree/doc/src/compilation.md

     cmake --build . --target package

-Please see the [Building Embree Applications] section on how to build your application with such an Embree package.
+Please see the [Building Embree SYCL Applications] section on how to build your application with such an Embree package.